kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 Then click the **Start** button.

 You should now see some messages displayed in the Matlab's command window.
 These messages give you the general information of your input data and the overview of the selected method.
-Once the process finishes, you will see the message '*Processing pipeline is completed!*'.
+Once the process finishes (~3min), you will see the message '*Processing pipeline is completed!*'.

-Check the output, in the terminal type:
+Check the output (should be in *~/qsm_tutorial/data/output_unwrap/*), in the terminal type:

 ``fsleyes Sepia_unwrapped-phase.nii.gz``